wanhan05/recipe-ratings-analysis/index.md

 - `calories`, `protein`, `sugar`, `sodium`, etc. — nutrition information

 We would **not** know any rating-related information, as ratings come after the recipe is published.

+## Baseline Model

+**Model:** Logistic Regression

+**Features (2 quantitative):**
+- `n_steps` — number of steps in the recipe (quantitative)
+- `n_ingredients` — number of ingredients (quantitative)

+**Encoding:** Both features are quantitative, so no categorical encoding was needed.
+We applied `StandardScaler` to standardize the features to have mean 0 and standard deviation 1, which helps logistic regression converge properly.

+**Pipeline:** We implemented the model using a scikit-learn `Pipeline` that first scales the features, then applies logistic regression.

+**Performance:**
+- Accuracy: 0.7475
+- F1-score: 0.8555

+**Assessment:** This baseline model is decent but not great.
+The accuracy of 74.75% is only slightly better than always predicting "high rating" (which would give ~73% accuracy).
+The F1-score of 0.8555 is reasonable, but there is room for improvement.
+The model only uses two complexity-related features — adding more features like cooking time and nutritional information could improve performance.